Oh my God, I can’t be that person who starts saying “I used to run, but now my knees are bad.”

 - Remove foods that cause allergic reactions (continues to be eggs and too much dairy – Could try a full elimination diet)

-- Continue Tumeric I’ve been using, potentially add in Boswellia extract
+- Continue Tumeric I’ve been using (has helped my dad’s arthritis too), potentially add in Boswellia extract

 We too easily accept things as “just how it is”.